fanoframework/fanoframework.github.io/tutorials/hello-world-application-with-fano-cli/index.md

 $ fanocli --help
 ```

-It should output `Fano CLI v0.1, utility for Fano Framework`.
+It should output `Fano CLI, utility for Fano Framework`.

 To create a CGI project, run